iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

                 - We store the message ids in the path from the milestone to the selected message
                 - We can trace the selected message from its closest referencing milestone by the linked hashes to prove the existence of the selected message
                 - Need full-permanode or IOTA nodes which have the messages or historical archive files to verify the path
+                - Note that the difference between the **inclusive-parent-location path** and the **inclusive-hash path** is the efficiency of middle-message verification.
+For the prior one, to verify one of the middle messages of a selected message, one needs to trace the path, query each message, and get the message id one by one, till the middle message is reached.
+However, for the latter one, the user can use the message id recorded in the path directly to query the middle message and verify it.
             - **full-proof path**: Full messages which point to the selected message
                 - We store the full message in the path from the milestone to the selected message
                 - We can trace the the selected message from its closest referencing milestone by the linked messages to prove the existence of the selected message